 These symptoms point to the possible onset of dementia.
 If you’re experiencing any of these symptoms, you should see your doctor.
 Together, you can figure out what’s causing your symptoms.

 The most common type of dementia is AD.
-Recent research has suggested that AD may be strongly connected to having high blood sugar levels.
+Recent

 Memory loss and general cognitive impairment, which are both symptoms of AD, may be connected to type 2 diabetes.
 Damage to the blood vessels is common in people with diabetes.
 This damage can lead to cognitive problems and vascular dementia.
 These are often seen with symptoms of AD.